Skip to main content

 Required files

-To host your application on Upsun, a configuration file (YAML) is needed to manage the way your application behaves.
-This configuration file is located inside a .upsun/ folder at the root of your source code:
+Upsun uses a YAML configuration file to control your application’s behavior.
+Place this file inside a .upsun/ folder at the root of your source code:

 my-app